MidnightAnnie/AnnieDisc/README.md

 Then its pretty much done merge both files with concat and done.

-You could grab the bat file and get ffmpeg and do it like that

-or get the .exe that has it all in one
+## FYI
+ If you gonna use the bat version make sure you put [ffmpeg](https://ffmpeg.org/) in the same dir and the bat

+As for the exe its all good ffmpeg is built into it